tyntec/api-collection/verify/v1/README.md

 ### Features

-#### Phone Verification
+#### Verify

-Phone Verification service aims to determine validity, reachability and fraud risk of phone numbers entered into forms by users or auto dialers so that brands can ensure their customer records are accurate, improve conversion rates for customer outreach, and guard against bad actors.
+Verify service aims to determine validity and trustworthyness of phone numbers entered into forms by users or auto dialers so that brands can ensure their customer records are accurate and guard against bad actors.

 ## Version 1.0